 Support for developing your proposal for external funding is provided by the Funding Development Team in RDS.
-We are a team of Research Facilitators (including specialism in international and industrial collaborative funding), Funding Development Officers, and a Funding Development Coordinator.
+We are a team of Research Facilitators (with funder specialism for major funders, UK, international and industrial collaboration), and Faculty-focused Funding Development Officers.
 We can assist with all aspects of developing your proposal to increase your chance of success.

 The RKE development framework offers a range of opportunities for BU academics to develop their skills, knowledge and capabilities in relation to research and knowledge exchange through thematic pathways.
 Details of workshops, on-line support, writing retreats, funder visits, and many more activities can be found here.